Cat allegedly thrown from car travelling at 100km/h on State Highway 2

 Police and SPCA are investigating after a cat was allegedly thrown from a moving car on State Highway 2 near Dannevirke on Boxing Day.

-on Wednesday, Taylah McEwen posted on Facebook describing the moment she allegedly saw a cat go flying out the car window at speeds of 100km/h.
+On Wednesday, Taylah McEwen posted on Facebook describing the moment she allegedly saw a cat go flying out the car window at speeds of 100km/h.

 Posting an image of a car to Facebook, McEwen wrote: "You rude people, you never deserve to have animals in your life if you're just going to chuck your cat out of a moving vehicle on state highway 2 just before Danniverke.